 We know there are plenty of opportunities to see artists and their work during ArtWalk, but the trick is to see as many as possible.
 Luckily, there are ways to make best use of your time.

 - Utilize Awakening Minds Art’s Drop and Date – My children love ArtWalk, it really is fun for the whole family.
-But, some of the spaces aren’t conducive to strollers or little fingers (and, let’s be honest, their little legs can slow you down!) so dropping them off at Drop and Date (#7) is perfect for all of us.
+But, some of the spaces aren’t conducive to strollers or little fingers (and, let’s be honest, their little legs can slow you down!) so dropping them off at Drop and Date (#4) is perfect for all of us.
 Drop and Date offers children a supervised art activities from 6 – 8 p.m. for $10 per potty-trained child.
-Before and after Drop and Date you can still visit some spots the kids will love, like Seraphim Medical and Clinical Massage (#10) with spray paint art on canvas, St. Andrew’s UMC (#14) with interactive art for all ages, Jen’s Buggy Whip Cake Art Studio with some of cake artist, Jen Fulton’s, creations, or the Millstream Art Plaza (#21) to see artwork created by children!
+Before and after Drop and Date you will want to make sure to visit the locations that are kid-friendly, especially the children’s activities at Hancock Historical Museum (#19), the living characters courtesy of Party with a Princess at First Glance Ultrasound Studio and Boutique (#13), Table-side magic by Excellent Elizabeth from 6 – 7 p.m. at Coffee Amici (#6), the Children’s Survivor Artwork courtesy of Open Arms at Wish Children’s Boutique (#43), and the rain barrels painted by area students located in the Hancock Hotel (#20)

 - ArtWalk and Multi-task, shop while viewing art – It isn’t just galleries that will be open during ArtWalk, many of your favorite Downtown shops are opening their doors to artists and presenting displays of their own.
-Rieck’s Gallery (#26) will be participating in their last ArtWalk before closing their doors after 130 years.
-RooBarb Studios (#31), Trends! on Main (#24), The Dressing Room Boutique (#13), The Urban Market (#33), Flag City Clothing (#25), Smarty Pants (#30), and Objects of Desire Artful Living (#4) are just a few of the locations where you can shop while taking in the displays and live music!
+Wish Children’s Boutique (#43) is Downtown Findlay’s newest location and they are participating in their very first ArtWalk with a special display of artwork created by children who have survived domestic violence.
+The Urban Market (#41), Trends! on Main (#40), Thistle Exchange (#39), Smarty Pants Findlay (#37), RooBarb Studios (#35), Objects of Desire Artful Living (#31), Journey’s Salon’s Free Trade Boutique (#26), Flag City Clothing (#14), Creative Fringe (#7), and Cammys (#5) and are just a few of the locations where you can shop while taking in the displays and live music!

 Step 4: Participate, if you want!

 ArtWalk has plenty to see, but it also has things to do as well.
 If you want to get in on the art action, don’t hesitate – jump right in!
 Many locations offer hands-on opportunities for you to participate in.
 I already mentioned Awakening Minds Art for the kids, during their Drop and Date kids will create a masterpiece to bring home.
-Coffee Amici (#9) will be hosting their weekly Open Mic Night, so sign up and prepare your pipes to put on a show.
-Did you know Painters’ Pottery (#27) has reopened in Downtown Findlay?
-Head to their workshop and paint your own pieces, which is fun for everyone in your party.
+Coffee Amici (#6) will be hosting their weekly Open Mic Night, so sign up and prepare your pipes to put on a show.
+At Painters’ Pottery (#33) you can paint your own pottery pieces, which is fun for everyone in your party – read about our blogger, Sarah Mayle’s experience here!

-Step 5: Enjoy Dinner, and possibly a show, in Downtown!
+Step 6: Enjoy Dinner and Music in Downtown!

 Yes, ArtWalk is just a one-day event, but the fun continues!
 While all the businesses and galleries come together with extended hours for ArtWalk, many host artists, demonstrations, classes, and musicians every week.
 Don’t miss out on any of it by checking out our event calendar to see all the fun that is taking place in Downtown Findlay!